fakeneuron/CalenBooker/README.md

 ## Purpose and Vision

 "CalenBooker MVP" streamlines appointment scheduling for small businesses (e.g., barber shops), allowing owners to sign up, provide business profiles, and schedule client meetings.
-Key features include minimal signup (email/password), email confirmation, business profile capture, and meeting scheduling.
-The v1 goal is to generate downloadable `.ics` files for meetings; email notifications are deferred to v2.
+Key features include minimal signup (email/password), email confirmation, business profile capture, and meeting scheduling with client notifications.
+The v1 goal is to generate a standardized meeting invitation with calendar integration options (e.g., `.ics`, Google Calendar, Outlook) for clients, delivered via a shareable webpage; full email notifications are deferred to v2.
 The system leverages Supabase with Anon Key and RLS for authentication and data storage, hosted on `github.com/fakeneuron/CalenBooker` (branch: `master`).

 ## Coder Environment